 Scouting in Kansas

 Scouting in Kansas has a long history, from the 1910s[citation needed] to the present day, serving thousands of youth in programs that suit the environment in which they live.
 Early history (1910−1950)![]() The Brewer Scout Cabin in Solomon is on the National Register of Historic Places.
 Mrs. Fern E. Sears was the organizer of the first Kansas City, Kansas council of Girl Scouts and author of a book on Christian symbols, "Let Me Speak".
 She trained Girl Scout leaders and established troops in Kansas City, Kansas in 1948 when the area qualified for a council, called the Santa Fe Trail council.
 Mrs. Sears was named first president, and was an honorary life president at the time of her death on August 24, 1959.[1]
 Recent history (1950−present)In 1958 the National Order of the Arrow Conference was held at the University of Kansas.
 In the 1990s and 2000s, BTK killer, also known as Dennis Rader, was a part of the Cub Scouts.
 He was a leader.[2]
-Scouting America in Kansas![]() There are seven Scouting America (formerly the Boy Scouts of America) local councils in Kansas.
+Scouting America in Kansas![]() There are six Scouting America (formerly the Boy Scouts of America) local councils in Kansas.
 Coronado Area CouncilCoronado Area Council serves north central and northwest Kansas, across 32 counties, with headquarters in Salina.
 Heart of America CouncilHeart of America Council serves Scouts in Missouri and Kansas.
 Jayhawk Area CouncilIn 1928 the Topeka Council took over 39 counties across northern Kansas and became the Jayhawk Area Council.

+The Quivira Council website http://www.quivira.org/ has links to each district.
 Girl Scouting in Kansas![]() There are three Girl Scout councils in Kansas.
 Girl Scouts of Kansas HeartlandThe Girl Scouts of Kansas Heartland serves more than 16,000 girls and nearly 5,000 adult volunteers in 80 counties in Kansas.
 It was formed by the merger of six councils in 2008:

 Headquarters: Wichita, Kansas Website: http://www.girlscoutskansasheartland.org Camps: